 FOR A COUPLE of years I had a page here on flicker called ABC.
 I wanted to create a set of links to all sorts of different types of photography that inhabit the world.
-However, I kept forgetting to update that page and some of the links were broken so in an effort to keep ideas ticking over, I’ve decided to change it into a series of short articles with links every week for every letter of the alphabet.
-I’ve shifted the emphasis to reflect things I might be thinking of when I think about photography rather than a list of technical terms or types of camera.
+However, I kept forgetting to update that page and some of the links were broken so in an effort to keep ideas ticking over, I've decided to change it into a series of short articles with links for every letter of the alphabet.
+My own personal Anthology of Photography.
+I've shifted the emphasis to reflect things I might be thinking of when I think about photography rather than a list of technical terms or types of camera.
 So without further ado here we are at the beginning:

 When I think of ABSTRACTION in photography I can't help but think of Bauhaus teacher, painter and photographer the Hungarian László Moholy-Nagy.
 The Guggenheim Museum has made a short 3-minute video describing his photographic work and showing some famous examples.
 If you aren't familiar with his work do look him up.
 His pictures are really quite beautiful.